-- If the test subject does not report tasting the saccharin or Bitrex™, the test is passed.
+- If the test subject does not report tasting the saccharin or Bitrex, the test is passed.

 - Since the nebulizers have a tendency to clog during use, the test conductor must make periodic checks of the nebulizer to ensure that it is not clogged.
 If clogging is found at the end of the test session, the test is invalid.

-- The respirator to be tested shall be equipped with a P100 rated particulate series filter(s).
+- The respirator to be tested must be equipped with a P100 rated particulate series filter(s).

-- Only stannic chloride smoke tubes shall be used for this type of fit testing.
+- Only stannic chloride smoke tubes are used for this type of fit testing.

-- No form of test enclosure or hood for the test subject shall be used.
+- No form of test enclosure or hood for the test subject is used.

 - The smoke can be irritating to the eyes, lungs and nasal passages.
-The test conductor shall take precautions to minimize the test subject's exposure to irritant smoke.
+The test conductor must take precautions to minimize the test subject's exposure to irritant smoke.
 Sensitivity varies, and certain individuals may respond to a greater degree to irritant smoke.
-Care shall be taken when performing the sensitivity screening checks that determine whether the test subject can detect irritant smoke to use only the minimum amount of smoke necessary to elicit a response from the test subject.
+Care must be taken, when performing the sensitivity screening checks that determine whether the test subject can detect irritant smoke, to use only the minimum amount of smoke necessary to elicit a response from the test subject.

-- The fit test shall be performed in an area with adequate ventilation to prevent exposure of the person conducting the fit test or the build-up of irritant smoke in the general atmosphere.
+- The fit test must be performed in an area with adequate ventilation to prevent exposure of the person conducting the fit test or the build-up of irritant smoke in the general atmosphere.

 - The person to be tested must demonstrate his or her ability to detect a weak concentration of the irritant smoke.

-- The test operator shall break both ends of a stannic chloride smoke tube and attaches one end of the smoke tube to a low flow air pump set to deliver 200 milliliters per minute, or to an aspirator squeeze bulb.
+- The test operator breaks both ends of a stannic chloride smoke tube and attaches one end of the smoke tube to a low flow air pump set to deliver 200-mL per minute or to an aspirator squeeze bulb.

-- The test operator shall cover the other end of the smoke tube with a short piece of tubing to prevent potential injury from the jagged end of the smoke tube.
+- The test operator covers the other end of the smoke tube with a short piece of tubing to prevent potential injury from the jagged end of the smoke tube.

-- The test operator shall advise the test subject that the smoke can be irritating to the eyes, lungs, and nasal passages and instructs the subject to keep his/her eyes closed while the test is performed.
+- The test operator advises the test subject that the smoke can be irritating to the eyes, lungs and nasal passages and instructs the subject to keep his/her eyes closed while the test is performed.

-- The test subject shall be allowed to smell a weak concentration of the irritant smoke before the respirator is donned to become familiar with its irritating properties and to determine if he/she can detect the irritating properties of the smoke.
-The test operator shall carefully direct a small amount of the irritant smoke in the test subject's direction to determine that he/she can detect it.
+- The test subject must be allowed to smell a weak concentration of the irritant smoke before the respirator is donned to become familiar with its irritating properties and to determine if he/she can detect the irritating properties of the smoke.
+The test operator must carefully direct a small amount of the irritant smoke in the test subject's direction to determine that he/she can detect it.

-- The person being fit tested shall don the respirator without assistance, and perform the required user seal check(s).
+- The person being fit tested dons the respirator without assistance and performs the required user seal check(s).

-- The test subject shall be instructed to keep his/her eyes closed if wearing a half-mask respirator.
+- The test subject must be instructed to keep his/her eyes closed if wearing a half-mask respirator.

-- The test operator shall direct a stream of irritant smoke from the smoke tube toward the face seal area of the test subject, using the low flow pump or the squeeze bulb.
+- Using the low flow pump or the squeeze bulb, the test operator directs a stream of irritant smoke from the smoke tube toward the face seal area of the test subject.

-- The test operator shall begin at least 12" from the face piece and move the smoke stream around the whole perimeter of the mask.
+- The test operator begins at least 12" from the facepiece and moves the smoke stream around the whole perimeter of the mask.

-- The operator shall gradually make two more passes around the perimeter of the mask, moving to within six inches of the respirator.
+- The operator gradually makes two more passes around the perimeter of the mask, moving to within six inches of the respirator.

 - If the person being tested has not had an involuntary response and/or detected the irritant smoke, proceed with the test exercises.

-- The test exercises are performed by the test subject while the respirator seal is being continually challenged by the smoke, directed around the perimeter of the respirator at a distance of six inches.
+- The test subject performs the test exercises while the respirator seal is continually challenged by smoke which is directed around the perimeter of the respirator at a distance of six inches.

-- Each test subject passing the irritant smoke test without evidence of a response (involuntary cough, irritation) shall be given a second sensitivity screening check, with the smoke from the same smoke tube used during the fit test, once the respirator has been removed, to determine whether he/she still reacts to the smoke.
-Failure to evoke a response shall void the fit test.
+- Each test subject who passes the irritant smoke test without evidence of a response (involuntary cough, irritation) must be given a second sensitivity screening check, with the smoke from the same smoke tube used during the fit test, once the respirator has been removed, to determine whether he/she still reacts to the smoke.
+Failure to evoke a response voids the fit test.

 - If a response is produced during this second sensitivity check, then the fit test is passed.

-For more information on general fit testing procedures, please refer to Quick Tips #140: Respirator Fit Testing.
+For more information on general fit testing procedures, please refer to Quick Tip #140: Respirator Fit Testing Requirements and Procedures.